Clinical Innovation Award

 - Applicants will have ongoing clinical commitments in the Irish health service.

 This award will provide a grant of €15,000 and the opportunity to work with Cleveland Clinic and Enterprise Ireland to develop the commercial feasibility of an innovative idea that could meet an unmet market need.
+It will explore whether the innovation could be commercialised from Ireland in national and/or international markets.

 Assessment Criteria and Evaluation Process